 University of Santo Tomas

-Dr. Mary Beth Bacano-Maningas, was the pioneer in perfecting the technique for RNA interference (RNAi) in shrimp as part of her Ph.D. dissertation from Tokyo University of Marine Science and Technology (TUMSAT).
+Dr. Mary Beth Bacano-Maningas, was one of the pioneer in perfecting the technique for RNA interference (RNAi) in shrimp as part of her Ph.D. dissertation from Tokyo University of Marine Science and Technology (TUMSAT).
 This technique is now being adapted by other students and researchers in several laboratories in the country and around the world.
 The aquaculture industry is highly vulnerable to infection by pathogens, which if left unchecked can lead to rapid staggering slump in production.
 Her team developed a low cost diagnostic kit that is quick, affordable and easy to use so that big and small scale aquaculture farmers can detect infecting pathogens at an early stage, enabling them to take necessary measures against the proliferation of pathogens before they can start potential damage.
 Dr. Mary Beth Bacano-Maningas is one of the most prolific scientists in the Philippines working on the detection of disease-causing microorganism in aqua-cultured shrimps through cutting edge and innovative molecular technologies.
 Her work deals with an issue of pressing national concern, owing to the impact of the aquaculture industry which contribute up to P10 Billion annually to the Philippine economy.
 Her scientific innovation is crucial for the Philippines to catch up with its ASEAN neighbors.
 She is fulfilling her dream as scientist to bring technology from “BENCH to FARM”.

 Food Science & Technology